feinjr/SMASHtoolbox/readme.md

 ## What is SMASH?

 SMASH stands for Sandia Matlab AnalysiS Hierarchy.
 It's a fancy way of saying "a collection of MATLAB code".
 The acronym and logo are inspired by dynamic compression research, where experiments involve literal smashing.
 The goals of the toolbox are:
--To reduce development time in data analysis programs.
+- To reduce development time in data analysis programs.
--To standardize analysis techniques across dynamic compression and high-energy density researchers.
+- To standardize analysis techniques across dynamic compression and high-energy density researchers.
--To promote and encourage collaborate analysis of complicated measurements.
+- To promote and encourage collaborate analysis of complicated measurements.
--To serve as a unified distribution method for new ideas and concepts.
+- To serve as a unified distribution method for new ideas and concepts.
 The toolbox contains a "+SMASH" directory where most of the functions and class definitions are located.
 MATLAB treats this directory as a package, where the contents are accessed with dot notation.
 The toolbox also contains standard (non-package) directories for programs, documentation and examples.

 ## Who can use SMASH